BrunaLab/Reproducibility-ERGO/README.md

-# Reproducibility-ERGO
+# reproducibility-presentation

-This was a presentation given for the Ecology Reading Group Organization (we know, dumb acronym) at Tufts University.
+This is a presentation given at the Bruna Lab REU lab meeting in summer 2021.
 Based largely on the British Ecological Society's guide to reproducible code: https://www.britishecologicalsociety.org/wp-content/uploads/2017/12/guide-to-reproducible-code.pdf